Advocacy

 Learn more about food insecurity in the county through the Anne Arundel Food Council.
 The council is an advisory body that addresses inequity in the food system in the county.
 Its goals are to create a mechanism to launch and coordinate food policies and programs and improve equitable access to nutritious food.
 The council’s monthly meetings are open to the public.

-Your words will send a powerful message that the work of the Anne Arundel County Food Bank serves a vital need, and that as a caring community we must invest our resources in the alleviation of food insecurity and the well-being of all our residents.
+If you prefer, you may also submit written testimony to budget-comments@aacounty.org.
+Whether spoken or written, your words will send a powerful message that the work of the Anne Arundel County Food Bank serves a vital need, and that as a caring community we must invest our resources in the alleviation of food insecurity and the well-being of all our residents.

 To assist you in the crafting of your message, below are several informational bullet points that may be helpful.
 Please feel free to personalize your message.
 Stories of lived experience can offer a particularly powerful perspective to our elected officials.